For Road Traffic Accident Claims Call 01772 783314

 Liability for Deer and Wild Animals

 Bearing in mind the statistics given earlier, that deer caused an estimated £74 million of damage to property and vehicles, including cars and motorcycles, in 2019 alone, then it comes as no surprise that our No Win No Fee personal injury solicitors have a wealth of experience when handling personal injury claims involving deer and wild animals.
 The rules for pursuing claims for personal injury involving animals are simple, and all point to ownership.
 If the deer involved in the collision with your vehicle has escaped from an enclosure, such as a zoo, or venison farm, a claim for compensation is possible against the animal’s owner.
 If it transpires that the deer is wild, it may not be possible to demonstrate ownership of the animal, and therefore there may not be a liable party to pursue a claim against.
 Speak to one of MG Legal’s road traffic accident experts, and we will advise you if you have claim for compensation.

 Liability for Pets

 What injuries can I claim for compensation for after a road traffic accident with an animal?

 MG Legal’s personal injury solicitors have in-depth experience of all road traffic accident claims involving animals.
-The animals most likely to be involved in road accidents include, horses, cows, dogs, deer and sheep, and our team have won compensation for clients with minor injuries such as whiplash injuries, neck shoulder or arm injuries, neck, shoulder or arm injuries, hip knee or leg injuries, to more serious, life changing injuries to the head or brain, or back and spine.
+The animals most likely to be involved in road accidents include, horses, cows, dogs, deer and sheep, and our team have won compensation for clients with minor injuries such as whiplash injuries, neck shoulder or arm injuries, hip knee or leg injuries, to more serious, life changing injuries to the head or brain, or back and spine.
 Our team have over 30 years’ worth of experience in complex personal injury claims, including spinal fractures, complex fractures, and brain injury.

 What if the driver was at fault, and I was a passenger?